Interventional Radiology vs Radiation Oncology: What You Should Know

-Once a doctor has become a radiologist, they have three different specialities to choose from: diagnostic, interventional, and therapeutic (radiation) oncology.
+Once a doctor has become a radiologist, they have three different specialties to choose from: diagnostic, interventional, and therapeutic (radiation) oncology.
 This is where we get to the core difference between interventional radiology and radiation oncology.

 Interventional Radiology is a medical specialty in which trained doctors use minimally invasive procedures to diagnose and treat various diseases.
 Interventional Radiologists are trained to use various image-guided technology such as X-rays, MRIs, and CT scans in order to be able to treat patients.
-They use these methods to help them guide a catheter into the body, typically in an artery, aiming treat the disease internally.
+They use these methods to help them guide a catheter into the body, typically in an artery, aiming to treat the disease internally.

 For example, an Interventional Radiologist will perform an angioplasty, which is a catheter-delivered stent.
-This method allows patients to be treated without having surgery, and offers less risk, less pain, and a faster recovery time to the patient.
+This method allows patients to be treated without having surgery and offers less risk, less pain, and a faster recovery time to the patient.

 Because of their delicate and very important work, these board-certified physicians must be at the cutting edge of not only their field but also in the safety they needed.
 They use imaging in order to perform their work, which includes consistent exposure to radiation.

-As a result, they not only have to be careful about their own exposure, but also to their patients’ exposure.
+As a result, they not only have to be careful about their own exposure but also to their patients’ exposure.
 As the Society of Interventional Radiology puts it,

 We continue to find new, more sophisticated applications and refine and improve standard treatments to the benefit of patients.
 The use of radiation, however, is not without risk.
 As interventional radiologists who use this technology in our daily practice, we are keenly aware of its exceptional benefits and its risks.